hopeseekr/BashScripts/README.md

     [2020-10-01 00:58:00 CDT] — [bash_rc.aliases] Added some more descriptions.
     [2020-10-01 01:10:26 CDT] — [.gitconfig] Added a whole bunch of my git aliases. tag: v1.0.0 [2020-10-01 08:17:42 CDT] — [clear-cache] Delete broken symlinks in the ~/.cache directories.

+## image-mp3-to-video

+Combines an image with an mp3 to create a H264 video.

 ## launch-browser <browser-path>